Thirty-three years of testing things on myself.

 The first time I read about sardine fasting, it was a footnote in a discussion about protein-sparing modified fasts.
 The logic was elegant: keep insulin low, keep nitrogen balance positive, keep omega-3s coming in, do it for a finite window.
 I expected it to be unpleasant.
 It wasn’t.

-I’ve now run more cycles than I can count without checking the log.
+I’ve now run more than twenty sardine fasting cycles.
 The protocol has stabilized into the three variants you see on this site.
-The variant chosen depends on the season, recent training load, and whatever else the body is doing.
+The variant I choose for any given month depends on the season, my recent training load, and whatever else is on the calendar.

 One full cycle log is published openly on this site as proof of practice.
 Year-over-year biomarker trajectories live inside the Inner Circle, where the conversation can be specific without becoming generalized health advice.